top of page

 The Rulebook

 Welcome to the Rulebook section.
-Here you will find all of the relevent infomation required when participating in the games. we advise all competitors and judges read over the rules prior to taking part in the competition in order to have the best experience when taking part.
+Here you will find all of the relevant information required when participating in the games.
+We advise all competitors and judges read over the rules prior to taking part in the competition in order to have the best experience when taking part.

 DSCF8696.jpg